 Publications for sale by post

 The publications below are well-illustrated accounts of local research by staff, volunteers and associates.
 All proceeds support the Archive.
-Please send cheques, payable to “Slaidburn Archive”, to 25, Church St., Slaidburn, Clitheroe, Lancashire, BB7 3ER.
+Please contact the Archive to pay by BACS, or please send cheques, payable to “Slaidburn Archive”, to 25, Church St., Slaidburn, Clitheroe, Lancashire, BB7 3ER.
 Please contact the Archive for postal charges for multiple purchases.
 Thank-you for your support.

 The book is written as a record of the stories which were circulating in Bashall Eaves in the middle of the last century, and contains the information revealed during the search for evidence of places, people and events over many years.
 The book is well illustrated with maps, old and new photgraphs.
 The book is A4 in format and contains 85 pages.